TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fixing crosshair?
+	- For now the bound is hardcoded..

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones
 		- Let alone between community maps